 - participate in the Fishback Honors College and meet the Fishback Honors College progression standards required for priority registration each semester (students with a 27 or higher ACT are automatically admitted to Fishback Honors College),

-- apply to the professional program* before or during their 3rd semester on campus, once all pre-requisite courses are completed or in progress, and
+- apply to the professional nursing major* before or during their 3rd semester on campus, once all foundational courses are completed or in progress, and

 - earn a letter grade of ‘C’ or higher (no D, F, or Withdrawal grades) in all required foundational courses: